jonschlinkert/git-add-remote/README.md

 ## About

+### Related projects

+* [gfc](https://www.npmjs.com/package/gfc): Simple way to initialize a new git repository in an empty directory, add a file… [more](https://github.com/jonschlinkert/gfc) | [homepage](https://github.com/jonschlinkert/gfc "Simple way to initialize a new git repository in an empty directory, add a file and do a first commit (or skip that part in a directory with files).
+Useful for unit tests and generators.")
+* [git-branch](https://www.npmjs.com/package/git-branch): Get the current branch for a local git repository. | [homepage](https://github.com/jonschlinkert/git-branch "Get the current branch for a local git repository.")
+* [git-user-email](https://www.npmjs.com/package/git-user-email): Get the email address of the current user from git config. | [homepage](https://github.com/jonschlinkert/git-user-email "Get the email address of the current user from git config.")
+* [git-user-name](https://www.npmjs.com/package/git-user-name): Get a user's name from git config at the project or global scope, depending on… [more](https://github.com/jonschlinkert/git-user-name) | [homepage](https://github.com/jonschlinkert/git-user-name "Get a user's name from git config at the project or global scope, depending on what git uses in the current context.")
+* [git-username](https://www.npmjs.com/package/git-username): Get the username from a git remote origin URL. | [homepage](https://github.com/jonschlinkert/git-username "Get the username from a git remote origin URL.")
+* [list-git-remotes](https://www.npmjs.com/package/list-git-remotes): List the remotes for a local git repository.
+Sync and async. | [homepage](https://github.com/jonschlinkert/list-git-remotes "List the remotes for a local git repository.
+Sync and async.")

 ### Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).